 Participants will explore a more unconventional form of theatre and experience a sense of freedom from the ritual of unadventurous, naturalistic performance.
-Ideally created for AS-level and A-Level Drama, Theatre or Performing Arts students.
-However, this workshop has also been tailored as an introduction for year 10 (post14) classes.
+This workshop was created for AS and A-Level Drama, Theatre or Performing Arts students however, it can be adapted as an introduction for year 10 classes.

 - A-level students will be encouraged to devise their own Artaudian themed piece from a given stimulus.

 - Participants will be forced to challenge traditional approaches to set and lighting.

 - Students will confidently experiment with alienation techniques, and other elements of Artaud’s theatre of cruelty.